+- Documentation that the member was present for the evaluation

+- Documentation must contain the results (scores and category) of the administered tests/evaluations

+- Documentation must contain interpretation, diagnosis, and recommendations.

+- Mental Status Exam The Mental Status Exam must include the following elements:

+- o Appearance

+- o Behavior

+- o Attitude

+- Level of Consciousness

+- Orientation

+- o Speech

+- Mood and Affect

+- Thought Process/Form and Thought Content

+- Suicidality and Homicidality

+- Insight and Judgment

-- Signature with credentials - Documentation that the member was present for the evaluation - Documentation must contain the results (scores and category) of the administered tests/evaluations - Documentation must contain the documentation of the mental status exam - Rendering of the Medicaid Member's diagnosis within the current DSM or ICD Methodology - Recommendations consistent with the findings of the administered tests/evaluations.
+- Rendering of the Medicaid Member's diagnosis within the current DSM or ICD methodology

+- Recommendations consistent with the findings of the administered tests/evaluations.